-Event False generalization Positive/constructive evaluation "I weigh too much", "My nose is crooked" "I am ugly" "I am not ugly just because of one single imperfection; there are some things I like a lot about myself, for example my eyes" A job interview did not go as expected.
-"I will never ever find work again" "How can I improve for my next interview?"
+Event False generalisation Positive/constructive evaluation "I weigh too much", "My nose is crooked" "I am ugly" "I am not ugly just because of one single imperfection; there are some things I like a lot about myself, for example my eyes" A job interview did not go as expected.
+"How can I improve for my next interview?"

-• Allow errors: Nobody's perfect!
+Allow errors: Nobody's perfect!
 If you stutter from time to time, this does not mean that you cannot express yourself.
 If occasionally you make a mistake, this does not mean you are sloppy.

-Instead: Do not generalize from one imperfection to everything!
+Instead: Do not generalise from one imperfection to everything!